DevOpstacle/DevOpstacle/README.md

 - Ragi beshay - Available all mornings till 1 pm PT except Saturaday and Sunday

-SAMEH HANNA - Available all mornings
+SAMEH HANNA - Available all mornings hello team you ae the most helpfull team